apache/buildstream/doc/source/install.rst

 * Python 3 development libraries and headers

-* git (to checkout or install buildstream from git)
+* git (to checkout or install BuildStream from git)

 Here are some examples of how to prepare the base requirements on some distros.